Medical Students - Viva Exam

 The paediatric viva consists of five 4-minute interviews with different examiners.
 The stations include the following: communication, history, practical, data interpretation, ECG, growth chart, case management, and a video.

-I hope you find the following articles helpful as you prepare for the paediatric viva.
-The most effective way to revise is not only to study the topics but also to practise them actively—ideally with fellow students, taking turns as examiner and candidate, or even with a friend or family member.
+I trust you will find the following articles helpful as you prepare for the paediatric viva.
+The most effective way to revise is not only to study the topics but also to practise them actively, ideally with fellow students, taking turns as examiner and candidate, or even with a friend or family member.
 Speak your answers out loud, listen to yourself, and make sure to time your responses.
 This will build both your confidence and fluency.

 Stations